Program Overview

 Course Organization:

-The course module is organized in 11h of lectures and 9h of tutorials to introduce knowledge and methodological tools.
+The course module is organised in 11h of lectures, 3h of tutorials and 6h of practical courses to introduce knowledge and methodological tools.

 Bibliography: